-Biodiversity provides resilience, which allows agriculture to adjust to climate change.
+Biodiversity provides resilience, which allows agriculture to adapt to climate change.
 For example:

 - Crops and livestock may need to adapt to changes in temperature, rainfall, pests, and diseases.
-Maintaining genetic diversity in both domesticated and wild varieties provides opportunities for adaptive breeding. - High levels of soil biodiversity are associated with increased soil fertility and nutrient and water retention.
-This can make soils more resilient to extreme conditions, such as droughts and floods. - Managing for biodiversity by adding or maintaining different kinds of uncultivated areas such as shelterbelts, hedgerows, and uncultivated fencelines can improve microclimates by buffering winds, regulating water tables, and providing shade for crops and livestock.ii - Maintaining natural hydrological processes, native vegetation, and genetic diversity within riparian ecosystems supports their natural resilience to disturbance.
-In turn, healthy riparian areas provide a strong link between aquatic and terrestrial ecosystems, making them both resilient to climate change.iii This can ensure that healthy water and forage sources are retained, which will add to stability in agricultural production. - Maintaining connected habitats across landscapes is the most common recommendation for protecting biodiversity from climate change.^{iv} Corridors between habitats can also benefit agricultural operations by controlling erosion, retaining water, filtering runoff, and acting as windbreaks.
+Maintaining genetic diversity in both domesticated and wild varieties provides opportunities for adaptive breeding, and/or minimize crop losses as a result of extreme weather events. - ► High levels of soil biodiversity are associated with increased soil fertility and nutrient and water retention.
+This can make soils more resilient to extreme conditions, such as droughts and floods. - Managing for biodiversity by adding or maintaining different kinds of uncultivated areas such as shelterbelts, hedgerows, and uncultivated fencelines can improve microclimates by buffering winds, regulating water tables, and providing shade for crops and livestock.ii - ► Maintaining natural hydrological processes, native vegetation, and genetic diversity within riparian ecosystems supports their natural resilience to disturbance.
+In turn, healthy riparian areas provide a strong link between aquatic and terrestrial ecosystems, increasing their resilience to climate change.iii This can ensure that healthy water and forage sources are retained, which will add to stability in agricultural production. - Maintaining connected habitats across landscapes is the most common recommendation for protecting biodiversity from climate change.^{iv} Corridors between habitats can also benefit agricultural operations by controlling erosion, retaining water, filtering runoff, and acting as windbreaks.